KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## What is the difference between SteamOS and Bazzite?

 Bazzite originally was developed for the Steam Deck targeting users who used their Steam Deck as their primary PC.
 Bazzite is a collection of custom Fedora Atomic Desktop images (with the power of [libostree](https://ostreedev.github.io/ostree/)) built with Universal Blue's tooling (with the power of [OCI](https://opencontainers.org/about/overview/)) as opposed to using an [Arch Linux](https://archlinux.org/) base with A/B updates utilizing [RAUC](https://github.com/rauc/rauc).
-The main advantages of Bazzite versus SteamOS is receiving system packages in updates at a much faster rate, choice of an alternative desktop environment, [Waydroid support](/Installing_and_Managing_Software/Waydroid_Setup_Guide.md), [layering system-level packages at your own risk without messing with the filesystem](/Installing_and_Managing_Software/rpm-ostree.md), and printing support.
+The main advantages of Bazzite versus SteamOS is receiving system packages in updates at a much faster rate and a choice of an alternative desktop environment.

 > A list of major differences can be found in the [SteamOS Comparison](/General/SteamOS_Comparison.md), [Steam Deck wiki entry](/Handheld_and_HTPC_edition/Handheld_Wiki/Steam_Deck.md#how-similar-is-bazzite-to-steamos-on-steam-deck-hardware), and the [Bazzite README](https://github.com/ublue-os/bazzite/blob/main/README.md).